pooja-456/sql-data-analytics-project/README.md

-# SQL Data Analytics Project
+# Sales Data Analytics for Business Insights

 ## Overview
 This repository contains a collection of SQL scripts used to explore data and perform different types of analysis for reporting and insights.